-- (a) If a Commissioner files written charges against the State Examiner or Deputy State Examiner, that Commissioner shall recuse himself from participating in any process that may come before the Commission because of those charges. - (b) All other grounds for recusation of a Commission shall be the same as the grounds for the recusation of judges of the courts of the State of Louisiana, provided, a quorum of the Commission cannot be recused.
+- (a) If a Commissioner files written charges against the State Examiner, that Commissioner shall recuse themselves from participating in any process that may come before the Commission because of those charges. - (b) All other grounds for recusation of a Commissioner shall be the same as the grounds for the recusation of judges of the courts of the State of Louisiana, provided, a quorum of the Commission cannot be recused.